Our Educators

 Behind the daily workings of Novoschool you will find a group of people who are qualified and highly experienced in their fields.
 But we believe that it takes more than letters next to a name and years spent at the front of a classroom to be an excellent educator.
 Our team is comprised of individuals who care deeply about making education an accessible, relevant and inspiring process.
 They bring a wealth of wider experiences and learning because they are profoundly curious and creative people themselves.
 They've spent their lives exploring, making, experimenting, failing, learning and growing and are passionate about pioneering a way of learning that allows young people to do the same.

-*All our teachers hold Teacher Accreditation as required by NESA.
+All of our teachers hold Teacher Accreditation as required by NESA.

 Founder & Principal